folio-org/okapi/doc/guide.md

 We will see examples of this when we get to play with Okapi itself.
 If you want, you can start the module directly as with the sample module.

-TODO - make a real example of this, too.

 ### Running Okapi itself

 Now we are ready to start Okapi.
 Note: for this example to work it is important that current directory of the Okapi is the top-level directory `.../okapi`.

 ```
 java -jar okapi-core/target/okapi-core-fat.jar